gx9702/UA-TypeRepository/Core/Part4/DataTypes/UserNameIdentityToken/readme.md

 <!-- datatype -->
 ## UserNameIdentityToken
+A token representing a user identified by a user name and password.
 <!-- end of description -->
 The fields of the UserNameIdentityToken DataType are defined in the following table: